TRPeskett/yeast_segtrack_pipeline/README.md

 - what to do if my tiff movie does not contain fluorescence images
 - rerun tracking if segmentation has been corrected
 - what to do if I have no template
+- the traps are slightly tilted - can I reuse a template from another movie ?